Man City survive shoot-out to reach League Cup semis

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-London: Manchester City survived a penalty shoot-out to reach the League Cup semi-finals as young keeper Arijanit Muric starred in the dramatic finale to the holders´ win over Leicester on Tuesday.
+LONDON: Manchester City survived a penalty shoot-out to reach the League Cup semi-finals as young keeper Arijanit Muric starred in the dramatic finale to the holders’ win over Leicester on Tuesday night.

 No wonder City fans cheekily chanted “bring back Mourinho”.